BlinkID/blinkid-android/README.md

 ##### [`setShowFullDocument(boolean)`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setShowFullDocument-boolean-)
 Set this to `true` if you use [MetadataListener](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataListener.html) and you want to obtain image containing full document containing Machine Readable Zone.
 The document image's orientation will be corrected.
 The reported ImageType will be [DEWARPED](https://blinkid.github.io/blinkid-android/com/microblink/image/ImageType.html#DEWARPED) and image name will be `"MRTD"`.
 You will also need to enable [obtaining of dewarped images](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataSettings.ImageMetadataSettings.html#setDewarpedImageEnabled-boolean-) in [MetadataSettings](https://blinkid.github.io/blinkid-android/com/microblink/metadata/MetadataSettings.html).
 By default, this is turned off.

-### Extracting addidtional fields of interest from machine-readable travel documents (Templating API)
+### Extracting additional fields of interest from machine-readable travel documents (Templating API)

-If MRTD document contains additional fields of interest that should be extracted together with information from machine readable zone (MRZ), you can achieve this by specifying the locations of this fields relative to full document detection and chosing appropriate parsers that will be used to extract data from them.
-Additinally, it is possible to support multiple document types containing the MRZ zone (e.g. different versions of the ID card).
-To achieve this, document classifier, which classify the document based on the MRZ result, should be implemented and provided to the MRTD recognizer and locations of additional fields should be defined for each document type, as separate location sets.
+If MRTD document contains additional fields of interest that should be extracted together with information from machine readable zone (MRZ), you can achieve this by specifying the locations of this fields relative to full document detection and choosing appropriate parsers that will be used to extract data from them.
+Additionally, it is possible to support multiple document types containing the MRZ zone (e.g. different versions of the ID card).
+To achieve this, document classifier, which classify the document based on the MRZ result and fields set with [`void setParserDecodingInfos(DecodingInfo[])`](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html#setParserDecodingInfos-com.microblink.detectors.DecodingInfo:A-), should be implemented and provided to the MRTD recognizer and locations of additional fields should be defined for each document type, as separate location sets.

 Following methods in [MRTDRecognizerSettings](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/mrtd/MRTDRecognizerSettings.html) are available for tweaking the recognition of additional fields: